marco402/plugin-Rtl433-for-SdrSharp/README.md

 The plugin works correctly with SDRSharp versions 1788,1811 and the original version on github.

 ## Versions
+Version 1.3.1.0 8 June 2021
+  - Modifications
+       The sample rate > 250000 is managed, 250000 is still preferable,use lowest sample rate.
+         Recording at device windows is only allowed at 250,000.
+         This amendment was a request to be able to use Airspy mini that does not go down to 250000.
+  - Corrections
+       With -vvv, a window "zombi could be displayed due to received messages.

 Version 1.3.0.0 June 2021
   - Developments
       - Loading the list of devices and forcing the frequency SDRSharp at the first start of the plugin and not at loading.
       - Added messageBox if problem with loading.
       - Memorize Metadata option.
       - Memorize Frequency option.
   - Changes
-      - To limit memory consumption, the graphs are displayed on the first 5 and on demand for others (Display curves button on windows), this limit is stored in SDRSharp.config or SDRSharp.exe.config depending on the versions after a first correct loading of the plugin. key is RTL_433_plugin.nbDevicesWithGraph.
+      - To limit memory consumption, the graphs are displayed on the first 5 and on demand for others (Display curves button on windows), this limit is stored in SDRSharp.config or SDRSharp.exe.config depending on the versions after a first correct loading of the plugin.
+          key is RTL_433_plugin.nbDevicesWithGraph.
       - Limiting the devices window limit to 100, this limit is stored in the SDRSharp.config file or SDRSharp.exe.config depending on the version after a correct first load of the plugin.
 RTL_433_plugin.MaxDevicesWindows key (can be lowered if posts still have memory problems without graphics).